Collection Mode

 With Collection Mode active:

-- Highlight any text in an AI response by clicking and dragging
+- Highlight any text in any AI chat by clicking and dragging.

-Repeat this across as many conversations and platforms as you want.
-Each new extract gets the next citation number.
+- Repeat this across as many conversations and platforms as you want and each highlight gets a citation number.

 What the final note looks like